rleuneRT/dev_process/visualize.md

 ## Visualize

-- use https://waffle.io/ to visualize this agile methodology
+- we suggest to use https://waffle.io/ to visualize this agile methodology
 - this gives you a Kanban method on top of all your stories/bugs/fr's/tickets/...

 ### How to use Waffle